Interview with Paralympian Simon Laurens

 I went there and the first test, my horse was absolutely amazing.
 Henrietta flew over and helped me with him and he was brilliant.

 I went into the arena, blimey, I thought “Do you know what, he feels amazing.”
-Rode the test and you know when you’re coming down the centre line at the end and suddenly you think “Well, can’t lose, impossible.
+Rode the test and you know when you’re coming down the center line at the end and suddenly you think “Well, can’t lose, impossible.
 Just can’t lose, brilliant.
 Horse feels fantastic.”

 At that moment, that I halted at X, the judge at B stood up and rang her bell, because obviously, I’d halted in the wrong place, so it was an error of course and it was somebody I now know, Alison Mastin-Moore, Irish judge, and she looked at me and I could see the look on her face and I just thought “Oh my God.”